Mount Vema

 2- If the defendant pleads guilty, the judge decides the sentence.

 3- If the defendant pleads not guilty, the trial is held before a judge and a jury of 12.
 The judge decides the law and the jury decides the facts.
 The jury decides whether the defendant is guilty or not guilty.
-This can be by a unanimous verdict or by a majority verdict (2 to 10).
+This must be a unanimous verdict.

 Appeals from the Royal Court